 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: If it is more than 4 hours before your next dose, take the tablet as soon as you can.
 If it is less than 4 hours until your next regular dose, skip the missed dose and take your next dose at the regular time.
 Do not use extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how vemurafenib works.
+- Some medicines can affect how vemurafenib works.
 Tell your doctor if you are using dextromethorphan, ipilimumab, midazolam, nefazodone, medicine to treat HIV/AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir), medicine to treat an infection (such as clarithromycin, itraconazole, ketoconazole, telithromycin, voriconazole), medicine to treat tuberculosis (such as rifabutin, rifampin, rifapentine), medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin), a blood thinner (such as warfarin), or any product that contains caffeine.

 Warnings While Using This Medicine: